TASC Books for the 2018 test. Get one of these books and learn (just purchasing it will not help:-) and you will get ready for the TASC exam.

 by TASC Exam Practice Test Question Team

-You are qualified to take the TASC exam if you never finished high school and if you are not enrolled in another school program.
 When you think the TASC path is something for you, keep these rules in mind to become successful in obtaining your own High School Equivalency diploma:

 – Find the TASC/ GED testing site closest to you, and check examination dates.
 Find out as much as you can: deadline policy (there are states where you need to be registered at least two months prior to the test date.
 Communicate well with your local GED /TASC site and get best informed about the examination.
 Be sure you prepare as good as you can.
 You can find a lot of preparation material at the local library or bookstores, but you can find also numerous facilities (near you where (often free) TASC/ GED prep classes are offered.